-UPSC Civil Services Prelim Exam on June 27; registration begins at upsconline.nic.in
+UPSC Civil Services Prelim Exam 2021 on June 27; registration begins at upsconline.nic.in

 Eligibility criteria

-The candidates must have attained the age of 21 years and must not have attained the age of 32 years as on August 1, 2021.
+Age Limit: The candidates must have attained the age of 21 years and must not have attained the age of 32 years as on August 1, 2021.
 Upper age relaxation applicable to candidates falling under the reserved category.

 Educational Qualification: